Scott Lee Kimball: Alleged attempted murder of Justin Kimball

 The marriage was under considerable strain its first year.
 Kimball was absent even more than he had been before the wedding, and when he was home he was sometimes emotionally abusive.
 A particular target was his older son Justin, who had a very gentle personality.
 Kimball considered this feminine, and often called the boy "Susie" to highlight his disapproval.

 One evening in July 2004, Kimball and the boys were out in the backyard digging holes.
 Cody, the younger one, ran in to tell McLeod to call 9-1-1 as Justin had been hurt, possibly with a broken leg.
 Kimball came in carrying his son in his arms and said something about his back.
-McLeod, by then on the phone, told the dispatcher there was a possible injury there as well, but before she could complete the call Kimball put Justin in his car and drove away, so she told the dispatcher not to send an ambulance as she presumed her husband was taking Justin to the nearest hospital.
+McLeod, by then on the phone, told the dispatcher there was a possible injury, but before she could complete the call, Kimball put Justin in his car and drove away.
+Accordingly, she told the dispatcher not to send an ambulance, as she presumed her husband was taking Justin to the nearest hospital.

 When Lori McLeod and Cody reached the hospital, Justin was on a gurney, suffering convulsions and nausea, with blood all around him.
 The nurse said that the fall had caused serious injury.
-McLeod said he had been injured at her house and was not aware he had fallen in any way; the nurse explained that when he was brought in his father said the boy had fallen out of the car.
+McLeod said he had been injured at her house and was not aware he had fallen in any way; the nurse explained that when he was brought in, his father said the boy had fallen out of the car.
 Kimball came in and said that Justin had also been hit in the head by a metal grate.
 On the way there, Kimball said, Justin meant to open the car window but opened the door instead and fell from the car at 60 mph.
 Kimball did not believe Justin would survive.

 When she heard about the incident, Barb Kimball went back to her insurance office and changed the beneficiary of the life insurance policy on Justin from Scott to herself.
 She later told one of her employees that she did so because she feared Scott had attempted to kill his son for the insurance money.
 He had, Barb said, asked her a few weeks earlier who the beneficiary was.

 After two weeks in an induced coma, Justin survived.
 His first words once he could speak again were "Why did Dad do this to me?"
 He recalled his father dropping the grate on him, and then pushing him from the car.
 The neurosurgeon treating him said it was possible the injuries had affected his memory.
 Law enforcement investigated, but since the two injuries had occurred in different jurisdictions it was unclear which agency should take the lead, and no charges were filed, to the consternation of Justin's mother.